PySimpleGUI/PySimpleGUI/docs/readme.md

 # Special Thanks :pray:

 This version of the PySimpleGUI readme wouldn't have come together without the help from [@M4cs](https://github.com/M4cs).
 He's a fantastic developer and has been a PySimpleGUI supporter since the project's launch.   [@israel-dryer](https://github.com/israel-dryer) is another long-term supporter and has written several PySimpleGUI programs that pushed the envelope of the package's capabilities.
 The unique minesweeper that uses an image for the board was created by Israel.  [@jason990420](https://github.com/jason990420) surprised many when he published the first card game using PySimpleGUI that you see pictured above as well as the first minesweeper game made with PySimpleGUI.
-The Japanese version of the readme was greatly improved with help from  [@okajun35](https://github.com/okajun35).
+The Japanese version of the readme was greatly improved with help from  [@okajun35](https://github.com/okajun35). [@nngogol](https://github.com/nngogol) has had a very large impact on the project, also getting involved with PySimpleGUI in the first year of initial release.
+He wrote a designer, came up with the familiar window[key] lookup syntax, wrote the tools that create the documentation, designed the first set of doc strings as well as tools that generate the online documenation using the PySimpleGUI code itself.
+PySimpleGUI would not be where it is today were it not for the help of these individuals.

-The more than 1,200 GitHub repos that use PySimpleGUI are owed a "Thank You" as well, for it is *you* that has been the inspiration that fuels this project's engine.
+The more than 2,200 GitHub repos that use PySimpleGUI are owed a "Thank You" as well, for it is *you* that has been the inspiration that fuels this project's engine.

 The overseas users that post on Twitter overnight are the spark that starts the day's work on PySimpleGUI.
 They've been a source of positive energy that gets the development engine started and ready to run every day.
 As a token of appreciation, this readme file has been translated into [Japanese](https://github.com/PySimpleGUI/PySimpleGUI/blob/master/readme.ja.md).

 You've all been the best user community an Open Source developer could hope for.

-&copy; Copyright 2020 PySimpleGUI.org
+&copy; Copyright 2021 PySimpleGUI